KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 p.onPulsate.subscribe((sender, hz) => alert(hz));
 ```

-Check the <a href="https://github.com/KeesCBakker/Strongly-Typed-Events-for-TypeScript/blob/master/example.pulse-generator.ts">Pulse Generator example</a> for more details or read: <br/> http://keestalkstech.com/2016/03/strongly-typed-event-handlers-in-typescript-part-1/
+Check the <a href="https://github.com/KeesCBakker/Strongly-Typed-Events-for-TypeScript/blob/master/example.pulse-generator.ts">Pulse Generator example</a> for more details or read: <a href="http://keestalkstech.com/2016/03/strongly-typed-event-handlers-in-typescript-part-1/">Strongly typed event handlers in TypeScript (Part 1)</a>

 ## Events on interfaces
 Interfaces don't have properties that only have getters.
 That's why events should be implemented using a method: